 A struggling young artist, a heavenly muse and a sentimental millionaire join forces to open up a roller-disco palace.

-Olivia Newton-John plays Kira – the glowing, singing, roller-skating muse who inspires a young artist called Sonny Malone (pictured at right) to open the roller disco in partnership with clarinet-puffing money-bags Danny McGuire (dancing legend Gene Kelly).
+Olivia Newton-John plays Kira – the glowing, singing, roller-skating muse who inspires a young artist called Sonny Malone (Michael Beck) to open the roller disco in partnership with clarinet-puffing money-bags Danny McGuire (dancing legend Gene Kelly).

 As the grand disco (called ‘Xanadu’ of course) is built, romance ensues between the Muse and the Artist, even though the only thing Kira divulges about herself is that she lives with her sisters “on the second floor”.

-Alas, creatures of the heavens can’t love mere mortals, and Kira is transported back up to her depressing heaven home (where there is no roller skating and no Electric Light Orchestra) and her angry father Zeus.
+Alas, creatures of the heavens can’t love mere mortals, and Kira is transported back up to her depressing heaven home – where there is no roller skating and no Electric Light Orchestra – and her angry father Zeus (Wilfrid Hyde-White).

 But Sonny bravely goes after her, roller-skating at high speed straight into a brick wall with a painting of Livy on it.
 Of course, it’s not a brick wall but a portal to the gaff of the gods.